de13/git/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Comment faire ?
+How to do ?

-Git adds standard conflict-resolution markers to the files that have conflicts, so you can open them manually and resolve those conflicts :
+Git adds standard conflict-resolution markers to the files that have conflicts, so you can open them manually and resolve those conflicts:

 ```bash
 $ nano README.md